Hiring Programs & Job Fairs

 Employer members of the LEAD-WA Fellowship Program will be on campus for an information session on Wednesday, November 9, 2016, 5:00-6:30pm, in Room C1.

 A directory of NALP Member Diversity Initiative programs.

 More than 100 fall, spring, and summer internships as well as post-graduate positions are available with federal government agencies through this program.
 Students can access more information about federal government positions through the Arizona Handbooks.
 Please contact CPD for login information.
 For more information on federal employment opportunities, please visit our Government and Public Interest page.

 PMF is the premier program for leadership development in the Federal civil service providing up to two-year fully-paid, post-graduate Federal Government fellowships.
 Applications are submitted by students in their 3L year.

-Below is a sampling of job fairs, not an exhaustive list
+Below is a sampling of job fairs (thia is not an exhaustive list)

 Northwest Minority Job Fair

 The Northwest Minority Job Fair's mission is to foster access to employment opportunities for historically underrepresented persons in the practice of law and provide a networking forum for legal employers and minority law students.
 Any law school student can participate.
 Student registration is due July 22.